 If you’re looking for information about dental implants you’ve come to the right place.
 At South Shore Long Island Periodontics & Implantology we specialize in dental implant placement and all related procedures.
 Read on to find answers to some commonly asked questions about this life-changing dental health innovation.
-If you have more specific questions, we’ll be happy to schedule a free consultation with a periodontist here in our Wantagh, NY office.
+If you have more specific questions, we’ll be happy to schedule a custom consultation with a periodontist here in our Wantagh, NY office.
 We look forward to hearing from you!

 What you should know before getting a dental implant.

 Dental implants are the highest quality replacements for missing or severely decayed teeth offered today.
 Single implants consist of three components: 1) a screw-like titanium post that replaces your tooth root, 2) a durable, natural-looking crown, and 3) an abutment that connects the crown to the post.

 A number of factors determine your specific dental implant cost, including the number of implants you need as well as any related procedures that may be required.
 We encourage you to schedule a personalized consultation in our Wantagh, NY office so we can determine your treatment plan cost.

 Our three board-certified periodontists each have up to four years of additional training beyond dental school, which included specialized training with dental implants.
 We’ve been working with implants since 1986—the very first days of dental implants—and collectively have completed more than 10,000 placements.